 Member Name Title Ranking

-Mr. Jaber Mohammed Ashknani Committee Independent
+Mrs. Nour Mahdi Mahmoud Committee Non-executive

 Chairman member

 Mr. Talal Ahmad Al-Khars Committee Executive member

 Member

-Mr. Abdulaziz Malik Al-Ali Committee Non-executive
+Mr. Jaber Mohammed Ashknani Committee Independent

 Member member

-Number of meetings held in 2021: 4 meetings
+Number of meetings held in 2022: 4 meetings

-RISK MANAGEMENT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING THE YEAR 2021:
+RISK MANAGEMENT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING THE YEAR 2022:

-- Reviewed an updated report prepared by the Risk Management Department about the coping of the company with the pandemic of COVID-19.
-Reviewed and approved an update of the report conducted by the Risk Department on the potential risks that may arise from the audit findings for each department. - Reviewed and approved an update of the report conducted by the Risk Department on the potential risks that may arise from the audit findings for each department. - Reviewed a study conducted by the Risk Management Department on the latest updates of the Electric Vehicles' market and the possible effects of it on the fuel selling industry. - Reviewed an updated risk register conducted by the Risk management department that includes a changed format of the report with the focus on the main risks of the company instead of detailed risks for each department (Enterprise Risk Management approach) and adding (Existing Control Descriptions).
+- Reviewed and approved an update of the report conducted by the Risk Department on the potential risks that may arise from the audit findings for each department. - Reviewed and approved an update of the Risk Assessment matrix. - Reviewed and approved the risk appetite report. - Reviewed the KNPC plan to implement the ISO 31000 standards with their strategic partners. - Reviewed an updated risk register conducted by the Risk management department that includes the addition of residual risk. - Reviewed an update of a study conducted by the Risk Management Department on the latest updates of the Electric Vehicles' market and the possible effects of it on the fuel selling industry.